Ahmed-Shoushaa/OCIxTerraform/README.md

 ## Run Terraform Scripts:

-We can run the terraform scripts with multiple methods choose one of them:
+We can run the terraform scripts with multiple methods depending on the oci api authentication methods choose one of the following:
 1. Run automation.sh which takes the required authentication data as Environmental variables and authenticate to oracle api with it then create or delete the infrastructure
     ```bash
     # cd to the script directory